 - If you are connecting an iPhone or iPad, be sure to check that you are using an authentic Apple Digital AV adapter.
 Third-party adapters may not function properly.

-- The input mode selection on the projector is incorrect (only applies to M200A and M300A model projectors).
+The input mode selection on the projector is incorrect

-- Check that HDMI input is selected by pressing the input button on your remote > HDMI > [OK] on your remote.
+- If you have a Miroir M200A or M300A, check that HDMI input is selected by pressing the input button on your remote > HDMI > [OK] on your remote.